CAN BEES MEAN BETTER COFFEE?

 Could bees boost coffee tree productivity and improve the quality of the coffee bean on AAA farms – on top of any benefits they already bring to farmers?

-We teamed up with two startups, Agrobee and Ubees, whose state-of-the art technology enables remote, real-time monitoring of the health of beehives, the pollination status of the field and the local weather information.
+We teamed up with the startup Ubees, whose state-of-the art technology enables remote, real-time monitoring of the health of beehives, the pollination status of the field and the local weather information.

-By placing beehives nearby during the coffee blooming weeks and installing them to be integrated into farming practices in both Colombia and Brazil, we began looking at what could happen.
+By placing beehives nearby during the coffee blooming weeks and installing them to be integrated into farming practices in Colombia, we began looking at what could happen.

 IT ALL STARTS WITH HEALTHY ECOSYSTEMS